…"planning & delivering for our future"…..

 Legislation changes in 2009 saw a move from a very prescriptive Local Government Act 1993 to legislation that gave Council more autonomy.
 However, with autonomy come’s accountability and the Government provided for a set of five local government principles.

-Etheridge Shire Council’s 2019/20 Budget was adopted by Council at a Special General Meeting dated 19th June 2019.
+Etheridge Shire Council’s 2020/21 Budget was adopted by Council at the General Meeting dated 17th June 2020.

 A local government must, within 20 business days after adopting its budget for a financial year, publish a notice (the availability notice) stating -